Improved survey feasibility

 Key findings

-• The red “!” icon was confusing—did low feasibility mean they couldn’t launch?
+• The yellow / red “!” icon was confusing—did low feasibility mean they couldn’t launch?

 Problem statement

-Researchers struggle to understand survey feasibility.
-They don’t know what drives low feasibility, how to fix it, or what the current UI indicators mean.
-This leads to confusion, poor self-serve experience, and frequent support requests.
+Researchers struggled to understand what caused low feasibility, how to fix it, what the UI indicators meant, and what to expect from wide ranges.
+This led to confusion, poor self-serve experience, and frequent support requests.

 Ideation